 Bicarbonate Therapy Considerations

 The debate on using bicarbonate in DKA is ongoing.
-Bicarbonate is not advised if potassium is under 3.5 mEq/L, as it can lower potassium further13.
+Bicarbonate is not advised if potassium is under 3.5 mEq/L, as it can lower potassium further.
 For very low pH levels, a specific dose of bicarbonate may be given and then checked again.

 Fluid and Electrolyte Replacement Protocols | Description |